Guidance on Proscribed Organisations

 You are free to talk about the fact that the government has proscribed a group, but should avoid naming specific groups.
 It is also fine to raise questions and concerns about the impact of proscription on civil liberties, freedom of speech, and the right to protest.

 You can explain how this affects our work, as long as you do not imply support for the aims of the proscribed organisation.
-It is also acceptable to call for fair treatment of individuals arrested under these new powers — but do not campaign for support for the proscribed organisation itself.
+It is also acceptable to call for fair treatment of individuals arrested under these new powers — but do not campaign for support for the proscribed organisation itself or for its deproscription.

 Be careful: campaigning directly against the proscription could be seen as indirect support.